Reinforced Concrete Structures

 Galvanic cathodic protection relies on the natural energy difference between metal types also known as the galvanic or electro-chemical series to provide the energy to the structure been protected.

-By connecting zinc which has more available energy to steel the zinc will corrode (becoming the anode) and provide energy to the steel which will not corrode (becoming the cathode).
+By connecting zinc which has more available energy than steel, the zinc will corrode (becoming the anode) and provide energy to the steel which will not corrode (becoming the cathode).

-Impressed current cathodic protection use materials with a lower amount of stored energy than steel, typically platinised titanium or Mixed Metal Oxide (MMO) coated titanium.
+Impressed current cathodic protection use materials with a lower amount of stored energy than steel, typically platinized titanium or Mixed Metal Oxide (MMO) coated titanium.